Windsurfing

-Windsurfing is a surface water sport using a windsurf board generally between two and four meters long, and powered by the effect of the wind on a sail.
+Windsurfing is a surface water sport using a windsurf board generally between two and four metres long, and powered by the effect of the wind on a sail.

-There has for long been a debate between how to call windsurfing, and it used to be commonly named sailboarding or board sailing, just to become windsurfing in the 90s.
+There has been a debate between what to call windsurfing as it used to be commonly named sailboarding or board sailing, becoming windsurfing in the 90s.
 However, despite the term of Windsurfing being used nowadays, participants are still called sailors and not surfers.

-Windusufing is more or less mixing together the laid-back culture of surf sports and the more rules-based environment of sailing.
+Windsurfing is more or less a mixture of the laid-back culture of surf sports and the rules-based environment of sailing.

-Windsurfer can perform jumps, inverted loops, spinning maneuvers and other freestyle moves that can not be matched by any other sailboat.
-However, these kinds of moves can only be performed on the Sea or Ocean, or at least a surface where you have reasonable waves and wind conditions.
-That is not the case of French Lakes, but you can still enjoy windsurfing in a more relaxed way, which is what most of the beginers and regulars are looking for when thinking about windsurfing.
+Windsurfer can perform jumps, inverted loops, spinning manoeuvres and other freestyle moves that can not be matched by any other sailboat.
+However, these kinds of moves can only be performed on the sea or ocean, or at least a surface where you have reasonable waves and wind conditions.
+That is not the case on French lakes, but you can still enjoy windsurfing in a more relaxed way, which is what most of the beginners and regulars are looking for when thinking about windsurfing.

 Windsurfing Competitions